Canon RF 20mm F1.4 L VCM Lens Review

 In-Depth Review

 The RF 20mm F1.4 L VCM is Canon's first 20mm L lens and first 20mm prime with an f/1.4 aperture.
-That long-awaited, super useful ultra-wide-angle focal length and extreme-wide aperture combination relieves a pent-up demand, especially from night sky photographers chasing the Milky Way and Northern Lights and delivers a look not previously available from a Canon lens.
+That long-awaited, super useful ultra-wide-angle focal length and extreme-wide aperture combination relieves a pent-up demand, especially from night sky photographers chasing the Milky Way and Northern Lights, and delivers a look not previously available from a Canon lens.

-Canon RF 20mm F1.4 L VCM Lens Angle on Camera
+Canon RF 20mm F1.4 L VCM Lens Top

 Focal Length